Guide to Utah employee benefits and HR rules

 What are an employee’s rights in Utah?

-Employees in Utah are protected by state and federal laws.
-If you have or plan to hire employees in the state, you’ll need to know what protected rights your employees have.
+State and federal laws protect employees in Utah.
+If you have or plan to hire employees in the state, you'll need to know what protected rights your employees have.

 Some Utah state rights include: